 A medical abortion usually requires at least two visits to your doctor over several weeks.
 For the first visit, one medicine is taken during the visit and a second medicine is given to be taken at home.
 The second visit is a follow-up appointment, usually scheduled about 2 weeks after the first visit, to make sure the pregnancy has ended and no complications are present.
 If a medical abortion is not successful, a surgical abortion is then done to complete the process because misoprostol can cause fetal abnormalities.

 You can take pain medicine by mouth for this medical procedure.

 A medical abortion with mifepristone offers women an early-pregnancy abortion option that doesn't involve surgery.

 A medical abortion is only done in the first 9 weeks of pregnancy.1

 How Well It Works

 Medical abortions can be done through 9 weeks of pregnancy.
-Up to 7 weeks, the combination of mifepristone (orally) and misoprostol (orally) is about 92% effective.1 As the length of pregnancy increases, the effectiveness of mifepristone and misoprostol decreases slightly.
+Up to 7 weeks, the combination of mifepristone (orally) and misoprostol (orally) is effective in about 92 out of 100 cases.1

 Within 4 hours of taking the second medicine (misoprostol), many women have vaginal bleeding and cramping, and the pregnancy is terminated.2 Most pregnancies end within the first 24 hours after the misoprostol dose.
 If not, then typically a second dose of misoprostol is given.